 Hype Yourself Up

 Cut out the negative self-talk.
 Become your own cheerleader and best friend.
-All that love and support and kindness you show your closest bestest friend - start showing that kind of stuff to yourself, too.
+All that love and support and kindness you show your closest best friend - start showing that kind of stuff to yourself, too.
 Hype yourself up every day and as often as needed throughout the day.

 Engage in a Hobby